skwiecinski/IoT-Medicine-Dispenser/README.md

 An automated powered pill dispenser designed to ensure that medication is taken exactly when needed.
 It features a web-based configuration panel, GSM text messaging, email notifications, and physical alarms.

 This project marks my very first journey into the world of IoT, soldering, and custom PCB design.
-It was a massive learning experience—from designing the circuitry to writing the C++ logic, and piecing together the hardware.
+It was a massive learning experience - from designing the circuitry to writing the C++ logic, and piecing together the hardware.

 ## The Problem It Solves